Phala-Network/phala-docker/README.md

 #### Build

-> For security reason, non-official build can not be registered to Phala chain network.
+> For security reason, unofficial PRuntime build can not be registered to Phala chain network.

 Software mode